mfilipeamorim/mfilipeamorim/README.md

 <h1 align="center">Hi 👋, I'm Matheus Amorim</h1>
 <h3 align="center">I'm a Backend developer in progress.
 Today I am studying systems analysis and development / working as a support technician at <a href=“https://www.insoft4.com.br/“ >Insoft4</a>.</h3>

-- 🌱 I’m currently learning **Java, NodeJS, Python and its frameworks for APIs creation.**
+- 🌱 I’m currently learning/working with **Data science and PL SQL for Oracle Database.**

 - 📫 How to reach me **matheus.amorim02@gmail.com**